 It usually will take three to six months for testosterone injections to really work with men.
 Some may see improvements sooner than others, but for most men the process is gradual.
 The only concern is that if an individual stops treatment because they do not feel like it is working, then it won’t work.
 Much like other chronic conditions, if therapy is stopped, then the problem will return.

-With a well-structured testosterone injection program provided by a doctor, men can expect to see the following results:
+With a well-structured testosterone injection program provided by a doctor, men can expect to see noticeable results.
+To get a quick glimpse into the weekly journey of this treatment type, you can watch the video below:

 For those who are just now receiving testosterone injections, they should be able to see small improvements within the first 3-4 days.
 Men will be able to sleep better and have more energy in the morning, and throughout the day.
 They may even feel a tad bit stronger if they hit the gym within the first week!